github/docs/content/developers/apps/setting-up-your-development-environment-to-create-a-github-app.md

 #### Define a route handler

 An empty route is included in the template code.
 This code handles all `POST` requests to the `/event_handler` route.
-You'll won't write this event handler in this quickstart, but see the other [quickstart guides](/apps/quickstart-guides/) for examples of how to extend this template app.
+You won't write this event handler in this quickstart, but see the other [quickstart guides](/apps/quickstart-guides/) for examples of how to extend this template app.

 ``` ruby
 post '/event_handler' do